LDNReview

 Chargrilled Quail With Aioli

-This bird is smokey, meaty and crusty.
-Plus you get to smear it in garlic mayonnaise.
+This bird is smoky, meaty, and crusty.
+Plus you get to smear it in pungent garlic sauce.
 What’s not to like?

-A fine vegetarian option, even if the component parts are a little underwhelming when eaten alone.
+A fine vegetarian option even if the component parts are a little underwhelming when eating on its own.

 photo credit: Karolina Wiercigroch